-5.2.5 Areas of rough grassland, arable land, scrub and woodland - all of which are important to hares - will be lost during construction, but this constitutes an operational impact since the loss is permanent.
-The proposed road traverses mainly agricultural land and pasture constituting a loss of 44ha and 147ha respectively (Table 5).
-There is however ample medium value hare habitat in the study area and thus the magnitude of this negative impact is considered to be low representing an impact of minor significance for the proposed route.
+- Areas of rough grassland, arable land, scrub and woodland all of which are important to hares would be lost during construction, but this constitutes an operational impact since the loss is permanent.
+The proposed road traverses mainly agricultural land and pasture.
+There is however ample medium value hare habitat in the study area and thus the magnitude of this negative impact is considered to be low representing a potential impact of Minor significance. - 5.2.6 The total amount of land-take required in order to construct the Northern Leg of the proposed scheme is estimated at approximately 3.16km2 / 316ha.
+Table 5 shows the estimated total preconstruction and post-construction areas of Phase 1 Habitats present within the proposed land-take.
+The post-construction figures take account of both anticipated habitat loss to construction and habitat created or changed as a result of mitigation.